m3dwards/longmynd.org/content/weather/weather-from-23rd-june.md

 title: Weather from 23rd June
 date: 2025-06-24T19:41:15.781Z
 ---
+Could be an awkward direction on Sunday, wind speed seems ok for ridge soaring but probably too far off the Long Mynd if it is properly WSW.
+Maybe Camlo could work?

+\----------------------------------------

 Wednesday still hopeful but quite windy and definitely SW for Clatter.

 \-------------------